Why You Should Take the GRE Exam?

 Are you a student aspiring to pursue an MS or MBA?
 If yes, then you must consider taking the GRE.
 GRE scores are not only accepted in the USA, but also in several other countries.
 It gives leverage to students applying for the MS program in any country.

 Are you applying for GRE?
 The very first thing is to find the eligibility criteria for admission in the institutes and universities abroad.
 You need to check if your dream university accepts the GRE scores.
 After fulfilling the GRE exam eligibility criteria of the program or the university, you should go for the GRE registration process to take the GRE General Test.
 You must note that the eligibility criteria of each university/institute are different therefore it is suggested to refer to the eligibility criteria of the university you are planning to apply for.

 You must know that the eligibility criteria are the same for both the tests conducted by ETS such as the computer-based test and paper-based one.
 However, the pattern of both these exam types varies and so is their syllabus.
 The computer-based test is the most opted for, in areas where it is available.
-Candidates with a disability and other health needs can also appear for the exam, however, the eligibility criteria are the same but you might a variation in its registration process.
+Candidates with a disability and other health needs can also appear for the exam, however, the eligibility criteria are the same but you might face a variation in its registration process.

 |GRE eligibility criteria||specific GRE test eligibility criteria to pursue postgraduate programs|